maze2point0/create-pybossa-tasks/README.md

     git clone https://github.com/mapswipe/create-pybossa-tasks.git
     cd create-pybossa-tasks/

 You'll need an API key to generate useable URLs for some tile servers.
+The API key needs to be copied into an otherwise empty text file that the script can read (we're not including API keys in the code because you should get your own, not use ours, which could get us in trouble if you use it in contravention of the tems of service of the tile server)!
 For Bing Maps, for example, follow the instructions on https://msdn.microsoft.com/en-us/library/ff428642.aspx to get a key.
-Copy your api key, and place it in a text file called api_key.txt in the create-pybossa-tasks directory.
+Copy the text your api key, and place it in am otherwise empty text file called api_key.txt in the create-pybossa-tasks directory.